Hi there! 👋

 Originally from the Finnish Arctic, I’m currently a final-year PhD student in the Michtom School of Computer Science at Brandeis University, where I’m advised by Constantine Lignos.

-In addition to model building and resource creation, I develop methods to better understand what types of tasks/languages models perform well at, what they struggle with and what factors explain performance disparities.
+In addition to model building and resource creation, I develop methods to better understand what types of tasks/languages models perform well at, what they struggle with and what features explain performance disparities.
 I am also interested in how factors such as tokenization impact model model performance, especially in low-resource settings.